DougF-5749/Plucker/README.md

 **Recipe Templates:**

 - Early on, the project needed a quick way to generate recipes before we could integrate with an AI API for dynamic recipe generation.
-As an MVP (Minimum Viable Product) solution, we decided to **hardcode recipe templates** (eventually 11).
+As an MVP solution, we decided to **hardcode recipe templates** (eventually 11).
 One of the first examples was **HERB_GLAZED_RECIPE**

 - A standardised template ensures every recipe has a clear format (title, cooking time, ingredients, steps) that **aligned with the database design**.